Hello again, readers and welcome to Part Four of my five-part novelization of Red vs. Blue: The Blood Gulch Chronicles.

 "Yes sir," Donut replied eagerly and he ran off towards the Warthog Mk 2.

-Meanwhile, in a distant complex by the beach, now known as Zanzibar, three other Spartan-IIs, colored teal, regulation blue and black respectively, were engaged in conversation.
+Meanwhile, in a distant complex by the beach, now known as Zanzibar, the Blue Team, in armor colored teal, regulation blue and black respectively, were engaged in conversation.

 "And he says 'Did I read it?
 I already ruined it!'"
 Private Tucker finished his story while he played with his energy sword.